mauricioscastro/basex/README.md

 [BaseX](http://basex.org/) over [LMDB](http://symas.com/mdb/)
 =============================================================

-A long time wish PoC to make [BaseX](http://basex.org/) on disk base more robust.
+A long time wish to make [BaseX](http://basex.org/) on disk base more robust.

 BaseX Core was stripped to its bare essentials.